jspecify/jspecify/docs/user-guide.md

 range of possibilities.
 A `Number` variable can be assigned from an `Integer` but it can also be assigned from a `Long`.
 Meanwhile an `Integer` variable can't be assigned from a `Number` (since that `Number` might be a `Long` or some other subtype).
-In the same way, a `@Nullable String` can be assigned from a `String` but a `String` can't be assigned from a `@Nullable String` (since that might be null).
+Likewise, a `@Nullable String` can be assigned from a `String` but a `String` can't be assigned from a `@Nullable String` (since that might be null).